Shutdown, Day 3: Senate Plans Midday Vote Amid Active Negotiations

 "Let's step back from the brink," McConnell said.
 "Let's stop victimizing the American people and get back to work on their behalf."

-Senate Minority Leader Charles E. Schumer, D-N.Y., did not commit to supporting the plan, but he did agree to set the Monday vote.
+Senate Minority Leader Chuck Schumer, D-N.Y., did not commit to supporting the plan, but he did agree to set the Monday vote.

 "I am happy to continue my discussion with the majority leader about reopening the government," Schumer said.
 "Talks will continue, but we have yet to reach an agreement on a path forward that would be acceptable to both sides."

-"[McConnell] is going to bring up a bill keeping things funded to February 8th," Ryan said.
-"We have agreed that we would accept that in the House."

-"The minority wants to just give everyone a chance to chew on it and sort of understand it, and that's why he didn't want to have the vote tonight," Cornyn said.
-"On balance, it's better to have a successful vote tomorrow at noon than it is to have a failed vote tonight."

-But it is still unclear what the agreement includes.
+It is still unclear what the agreement includes.
 McConnell announced that it is his intention to resolve the DACA issue "as quickly as possible."

+The Democrats are turning down services and security for citizens in favor of services and security for non-citizens.
+Not good!— Donald J. Trump (@realDonaldTrump) January 22, 2018

+So a group of moderate Democrats were eager to meet with Republican counterparts over the weekend to try to reach some sort of an agreement.

-The rough outline was the result of negotiations held by a bipartisan set of roughly 20 senators.
-The group met for several hours on Saturday and again on Sunday afternoon to hash out a plan that would allow both sides to back down from their increasingly entrenched positions, and vote to reopen the government.
+A group of about 20 senators met for several hours on Saturday and again on Sunday afternoon to hash out a plan that would allow both sides to back down from their increasingly entrenched positions, and vote to reopen the government.

 Representatives from those talks briefed leaders in the afternoon, but the suspense dragged out for nearly six hours before McConnell made his announcement.